William James: Truth, fact and verifiability

-or a completely different take altogether, it is unclear what consequences truly fit the pragmatic standard.
-The closest James comes to explaining this idea is by telling his audience to weigh the difference it would "practically make to anyone" if one opinion over the other were true, and although he attempts to clarify this, he never specifies the method by which one would weigh the difference between one opinion over the other.
-Thus, the flaw in his argument appears in that it is difficult to fathom how he would determine these practical consequences, which he continually refers to throughout his work, to be measured or interpreted.
-He has said that an opinion is correct that works for us humans in practice.
+James names four "postulates of rationality" as valuable but unknowable: God, immortality, freedom, and moral duty.

 Will to believe doctrine

-In William James's 1896 lecture titled "The Will to Believe", James defends the right to violate the principle of evidentialism in order to justify hypothesis venturing.
+In his 1896 lecture titled "The Will to Believe", James defends the right to violate the principle of evidentialism in order to justify hypothesis venturing.
 This idea foresaw 20th century objections to evidentialism and sought to ground justified belief in an unwavering principle that would prove more beneficial.
-Through his philosophy of pragmatism William James justifies religious beliefs by using the results of his hypothetical venturing as evidence to support the hypothesis's truth.
+Through his pragmatism, James justifies religious beliefs by using the results of his hypothetical venturing as evidence to support the hypothesis's truth.
 Therefore, this doctrine allows one to assume belief in a god and prove its existence by what the belief brings to one's life.

-This was criticised by advocates of scepticism rationality, like Bertrand Russell in Free Thought and Official Propaganda and Alfred Henry Lloyd with The Will to Doubt.
+This position was criticized by advocates of skepticism rationality, like Bertrand Russell in Free Thought and Official Propaganda and Alfred Henry Lloyd with The Will to Doubt.
 Both argued that one must always adhere to fallibilism, recognising of all human knowledge that "None of our beliefs are quite true; all have at least a penumbra of vagueness and error", and that the only means of progressing ever-closer to the truth is to never assume certainty, but always examine all sides and try to reach a conclusion objectively.